patrickml/react-modal/README.md

 ##React Modal

-This is a lightweight stylish modal that is < 4kb
+This is a lightweight stylish modal

 ![enter image description here](photo.png)